-Chapter 2 provides an overview of Wellton's existing land uses, growth trends, potential growth areas, and a variety of future land use designations designed to accommodate growth in concert with the community's vision for the Town.
-In addition, this chapter offers a menu of goals and policies to support future implementation of identified land uses to assist responsible and sustainable growth for the Town.
+Chapter two provides an overview of Wellton's existing land uses, growth trends, potential growth areas, and a variety of future land use designations designed to accommodate growth in concert with the community's vision for the Town of Wellton.
+In addition, this chapter offers a menu of goals and policies to support future implementation of identified land uses to assist responsible and sustainable growth for the Town of Wellton.